 UPDATE 06/2016: with a sick puppy I highly recommend getting the puppy a convenia antibiotic shot from your Vet.
-The above still works in the absence of Convenia, but if possible get Convenia.
+Cephalexin (Fishflex) or Amoxicillan (Fishmox) still works in the absence of Convenia, but if possible get Convenia.
 It's a miracle drug.
+One shot lasts sometimes 2 weeks